UPPMAX/R-python-julia-matlab-HPC/docs/python/intro.rst

-In particular, what sets Python apart from other languages is its fantastic open-source ecosystem for scientific computing and machine learning with libraries like NumPy, SciPy, scikit-learn and Pytorch.
+In particular, what sets Python apart from other languages is its fantastic open-source ecosystem for scientific computing and machine learning with libraries like NumPy, SciPy, scikit-learn, and Pytorch.

-- Official Python documentation is found here https://www.python.org/doc/ .
+- Official Python documentation is found at https://www.python.org/doc/ .
-- Python forum is found here https://python-forum.io/ .
+- Python forum is found at https://python-forum.io/ .

 Material for improving your programming skills
 ::::::::::::::::::::::::::::::::::::::::::::::